 Meet Betty Kane, our first Bat-girl (with a hyphen), part of the Silver Age era.
 She was introduced, with Batwoman, as a way to counter the accusations of a homosexual subtext between Batman and Robin.
 Both of them were created to serve as romantic interests for our dynamic duo.

 In the end, she didn’t really have the time to reveal all her potential, as Betty disappeared, along with Batwoman, in 1964.
 She came back in the 1970s and joined the Titans West.
-But Crisis on Infinite Earths happened, and Bat-Girl was no more after that, and Betty became Bette, known as Flamebird for her short time.
+But Crisis on Infinite Earths happened, and Bat-Girl was no more after that.
+Betty became Bette, known as Flamebird for a short time.

 Recommended Reading (for all the lovers of the silver age, don’t hesitate to offer your recommendations in the comments):